Malaysian state of Pahang gets new sultan

 In an address during the proclamation ceremony, the sultan pledged to serve the people as well as to correct ills and failings.

-“The legacy of Paduka Ayahanda (my father’s) government - which stands witness to the sacred words 'The king and the people are inseparable' and 'The king and the people are of one heart and one soul' - will always be the standard to which my government aspires to," he said.
+“The legacy of Paduka Ayahanda's (my father) government - observing the sayings 'The king and the people are inseparable' and 'The king and the people are of one heart and one soul' - will be the standard my government aspires to," he said.

-"Truly, the strength of a state is due to the governing king, whereas the strength of the governing king lies in his government and people."
+"Truly, the strength of a state is due to the governing king, while the strength of the governing king lies in his government and people."

 The proclamation ceremony was witnessed by around 1,600 guests, comprising the royal families, state government leaders and community leaders.